A major Atlantic Ocean current could collapse as early as 2025

 Scientists predict that the AMOC may come to a halt by the end of this century, with the possibility of collapsing even earlier, possibly within the next 20 to 25 years.

 As the AMOC has only been continuously monitored since 2004, the precise effects of a collapse are not 100% known.
 However, researchers warn that its repercussions could be far-reaching, impacting tens of millions of people.
-These consequences could affect extremes of weather and severity of rainfall, disrupt growing regions and threaten coastal cities with increased sea level rise.
+These consequences could affect extremes of weather and severity of rainfall, disrupt growing regions, threaten coastal cities with increased sea level rise, and pose a major threat to agriculture.

+"It is telling the farmers, you cannot grow the crops you're growing now because permanently you get, you know, five degrees colder temperatures," said Ditlevsen.

 Trending stories at Scrippsnews.com